Korowai people: Living

 The majority of the Korowai clans live in tree houses on their isolated forested territory.

 Since 1980, some have moved into the recently opened villages of Yaniruma at the Becking River banks (Kombai–Korowai area), Mu, and Mbasman (Korowai–Citak area).
 In 1987, a village was opened in Manggél, in Yafufla (1988), Mabül at the banks of the Eilanden River (1989), and Khaiflambolüp (1998).

 The village absenteeism rate is still high, because of the relatively long distance between the settlements and the food (sago) resources.

 The Korowai traditionally smoke tobacco but do not drink alcohol.
-They use a traditional smoking pipe called depon nagel, made from bamboo with diameter of 3-4 cm.
+They use a traditional smoking pipe called depon nagel, made from bamboo with diameter of 3–4 cm.
 Sago shoots shavings called fiop is used as the filter.

 Economy

-The Korowai are hunter-gatherers and horticulturalists who practice shifting cultivation.
+The Korowai are horticulturalists who practice shifting cultivation.
 They have excellent hunting and fishing skills.

 Information about Korowai trade patterns is scant.
 The Korowai have a few gender-specific activities, such as the preparation of sago and the performance of religious ceremonies in which only the male adults are involved.

 Since the early 1990s, some Korowai have generated moderate cash income by working with tour companies selling tours into the Korowai region.
 Within the tourist industry, opportunities are limited to hosting tour groups in villages for tourist-sponsored sago feasts, carrying luggage, and performing traditional displays.